-The South Platte River runs along the future western border of the National Western Center.
-The riverfront will be a grassy open space for recreation, relaxation and small community events.
+The South Platte River runs along the western border of the National Western Center.
+The riverfront is a six-acre open space area for recreation, relaxation and small community events.

 It’s a space for planned and impromptu activities — from live music and citizen science projects to quiet walks and bike rides.
-An informal 250-person open-air amphitheater will be a place to take in a performance, while several colorful public art pieces will help bring the area to life.
+An informal 250-person open-air amphitheater allows for small performances, while several colorful public art pieces help bring the area to life.

 The open space connects to the Backyard for CSU Spur’s Hydro building, which is all about water, making it the perfect place for Spur’s K-12 educational opportunities.

-For the first time, this site will connect to the neighborhood and nearby parks, via two new river bridges and the regional trail system.
+For the first time, this site reconnects to the neighborhood and nearby parks, via a new river bridges at 51st Avenue and another planned at Betty Cram Drive Both will connect to the regional trail system.

 The South Platte River forms in Park County, Colorado and joins its counterpart in North Platte, Nebraska.
 It has always served as a vital source of water on the high plains, including for the Arapaho nation and other indigenous peoples — the original stewards and inhabitants of the land.
 Its confluence with Cherry Creek, about 4 miles to the southwest of our site, was where the city of Denver was born.